conan-io/conan-io.github.io/_posts/2021-10-28-conancenter-bintray-remote-eol.markdown

   At 14:00 UTC / 15:00 CET.

-## center.conan.io as the unique remote
+## center.conan.io as the only official remote

-With the shutdown of the old Bintray remote, we finish the transition since the Bintray sunset and the unique and official remote for ConanCenter is `https://center.conan.io`, configured as `conancenter` by default in the Conan client.
+With the shutdown of the old Bintray remote, we finish the transition since the Bintray sunset and the one and only official remote for ConanCenter is `https://center.conan.io`, configured as `conancenter` by default in the Conan client.
 Note that this remote will continue to work without issue during the dates specified above.

+This also means that **we will be no longer serving packages with `@<user>/<channel>`** from ConanCenter.
+Packages **without user and channel** are identified as open source packages contributed by the ConanCenter community to [conan-center-index](https://github.com/conan-io/conan-center-index).

 ## Migration steps (if needed)